sgraham/sgraham.github.io/_posts/2024-12-22-worked-example-of-copy-and-patch-compilation.markdown

 that restricts you to that.

-You could imagine in theory you could have a stencil that happens to calculate `(A+B + C*D) (E+3)` which almost fully matches our "program".
+You could imagine in theory you could have a stencil that happens to calculate `(A+B + C*D) * (E+3)` which almost fully matches our "program".
 In that case clang would have been run at `-O3` on the full structure of the program so it would be able apply whatever fancy optimizations it could to the whole expression.
-More reasonably though, it seems to make sense to have larger nodes that say, "check a conditional and run either a then or an else block", etc. which would match and handle a larger chunk of the parse tree.
+More reasonably though, it seems to make sense to have larger nodes that say, "check a conditional and run either a then block or an else block", etc. which would match and handle a larger chunk of the parse tree.

-I'm not quite sure how to set up and structure that pattern matching yet, but I think it's pretty similar to something like "finding the longest matching string" so I'm sure someone found the optimal way to do it sometime before 1980.
+I'm not quite sure how to set up and structure that pattern matching yet, but I think it's probably similar to something like "finding the longest matching string" so I'm sure someone found the optimal way to do it sometime before 1980.